My Favorite Art Stores in Boston, MA

 Bodega | Boston, Back Bay

 Small, hidden, and just a really cool place to see.
 You won’t spend a lot of time here but it’s fun to enter the store via a vending machine door.
 I like coming here to see shoes I normally wouldn’t find anywhere else.
-I get a lot of inspiration going through the graphic tees.
-If you’re into sneakers, check out Concept that’s nearby on both Boylston St. and Newbury St.
+They have one of the best curated selection of sneakers.
+I just wish they carried more women’s sneakers!
+I also get a lot of inspiration going through the graphic tees.
+If you’re into sneakers, also check out Concept that’s nearby on both Boylston St. and Newbury St.

 SOMA OPTICAL | Boston, South End